daily2432121/GowHunter/README.md

 # GowHunter - Treasure Hunter Console App
-Hacks Gems of War treasure hunt mode
+Hacks Gems of War treasure hunt mode in super zuosi mode How to use
-(TBD)
+1. Download the latest release
+2. Start GoWHunter.Console in cmd, pass your username hash, password hash and treasure hunt times e.g. GoWHunter.Console "ABVjei2ni2" "Uhu2e4b9uD" 50
+3. Wait the console to finish
+4. Login your game, check result